CitiesSkylinesMods/DuplicateAssemblyScanner/README.md

 ## Build

-It will automatically find your `Managed` folder so there's usually no need to manually add reference paths.
+It should automatically find your `Managed` folder so there's usually no need to manually add reference paths.

 If you run in to problems, see the TM:PE [Build Guide](https://github.com/CitiesSkylinesMods/TMPE/blob/master/docs/BUILDING_INSTRUCTIONS.md) as we use basically the same setup.